annar40/ISEProject/README.md

 3.)
 In the command line navigate to the folder of the project and run `ng serve` to compile the angular code

 4.)
-In a new command line type, navigate to the same directory and `go run hello.go` to compile the backend API .
+In a new command line, navigate to the same directory and type `go run hello.go` to compile the backend API .
 Select "Allow Access" on the Window Security Alert pop-up.

 5.)
 Navigate to `http://localhost:4200/signup` to get started with our application